Oli’s Award Winning Transformation

 Why did you decide to make such a transformation?

 I was fat growing up and was completely irresponsible as a teenager.
-I never exercised, ate whatever I wanted, smoked, drank, and took drugs.
+I never exercised, ate whatever I wanted, smoked, and drank.
 I reached a pinnacle at age 20 and weighed 210 pounds (15 stone) at 5-foot-6.

 In 2005, I joined a gym for the first time and lost 63 pounds (4.5 stone) in six months.
 Unfortunately, because I had little knowledge of health and fitness, it was mostly achieved through cardio and dieting.
 I lost lots of weight and muscle and still had lots of body fat.
 I plateaued at 147 pounds (10.5 stone) and the weight gradually crept back on.